Approximately 90 students graduated with a degree in General Agriculture from 2 degree programs available in North Carolina.

 The subsequent listings showcase the top colleges and universities in North Carolina to get a General Agriculture degree.
 To come up with this ranking, we use just the colleges and universities in the state that offer Agriculture and rank for quality.
 See the full ranking methodology here.

 Every student who is interested in General Agriculture needs to look into North Carolina State University at Raleigh.
-Want a large student body?
-This college has over 20,000 students on campus.
+Located in Raleigh, North Carolina, this university is best suited for students who prosper in a city atmosphere.

 North Carolina A & T State University is among your top options if you're planning on studying General Agriculture.
 North Carolina A & T State University offers graduate degrees in agriculture for those interested in an advanced degree.
 The location in a major city is great for scholars trying to find adequate possibilities for social networking, adventure, and exploration.